 - Peel Parsnips.
 They often have wax on the outside of them to keep them fresher longer at the grocery store.
 You can either peel it off as you would peel a carrot, or place the parsnip in hot water and rub off the wax with a towel before peeling.

 - Turnips and Yukon Gold Potatoes do not require peeling.

-- Dice the veggies evenly for the most even cooking time.
-This is especially key for the potatoes, parsnip, and turnips.
+- Dice the veggies evenly so they cook at the same rate.
+This is especially key for potatoes, parsnips, and turnips.

 - Balance out overpowering veggies if you are adding additional items; veggies like fennel and parsnip can overpower the flavor of the soup if too many are added.

 - Check the salt levels.
 This is important for any recipe, but soup recipes make it super easy to taste test throughout.
 I do recommend noting if you have vegetable stock or broth, as broth generally has added salt which will impact the amount you’ll add on your own.